-SS352 Economics Grade Level: 11, 12
+SS352 Economics Grade Level: 11, 12 Length/Credit: 1 year - 1.0 credit

 Economics provides a thorough understanding of the principles of economics that apply to the functions of individual decision makers, both consumers and producers, within the larger economic system.
 It places primary emphasis on the nature and functions of product markets, and includes the study of factor markets and of the role of government in promoting greater efficiency and equity in the economy.